-Caroline, who rose to prominence during her time on Masterchef and has since helmed several acclaimed restaurant concepts in the city, describes her cooking as British-Brazilian fusion, and a loving tribute to both cuisines.
-Throughout the menu, local producers like Littlewoods Butchers and Dan & The Bees Honey are tied seamlessly together with exciting South American flavours.
+Caroline describes her cooking as British-Brazilian fusion, and the menu is her tribute to both cultures.
+Throughout the constantly evolving offering, local producers are tied seamlessly with exciting South American flavours and flair.
 The end result?
 It’s pretty spectacular.

 Another subtle but lovely little touch is the night’s playlist, a large chunk of which was picked by Caroline’s family back home in Brazil, upon the request of each choosing a song that they think would make people happy as they dine.
 That, and a healthy dose of New Order thrown in.

+While dishes are prepared with sublime precision, the whole experience still feels incredibly personal.
+Caroline’s passion for hospitality is genuinely heartwarming, and in between their work, the entire team couldn’t make you feel more at home.
 Conversations constantly flow and stories are swapped between diners and the kitchen lineup, so much so, that what is probably close to a three-hour spectacle flies by annoyingly fast.
-I’ll certainly be heading back to pick up where we left off, though.

 Prices

-12-course tasting menu: £58
+12-course tasting menu: £69.60

-Drinks pairing: £35
+Drinks pairing: £48

-Soft pairing: £25
+Soft pairing: £36

-Cachaças pairing: £35
+Cachaças pairing: £36

 A la carte drinks are also available.

-For more information, or to book your table at SAMPA, click the button below.
+For more information or to book your table at SAMPA, click the button below.

 Words: